webexpoprague/content/output/sessions-data.md

-All mature organisations are running a portfolio of legacy applications.
-There is always a brilliant idea to restart from scratch because this time all will be perfect.
-What are the benefits and drawbacks of such a decision?
+Today, every mature organisation is now running a portfolio of legacy applications, built up over many years.
+Whenever the topic of modernisation comes up, someone always brings up the brilliant idea to restart from scratch because “this time it will all turn out perfect”.
+But what are the benefits and drawbacks of such a decision?